fomightez/Fasta2Structure-cli/README.md

 To make it more convenient to use, I've modified the Fasta2Structure script to allow more ways to run it to produce Fasta2Structure-cli.
 It will run on the command line if you supply arguments specifying files as input or fallback to running on the command line if Tkinter cannot connect to a graphical display.
 You can still try the original GUI-based (Tkinter) software presently available at https://github.com/AdamBessa/Fasta2Structure without installing anything on your computer.
 You can go [here](https://gist.github.com/fomightez/e65761a066f56cbbc4c9b5b882c87380) and find a step-by-step to use a remote virtual desktop to test the Fasta2Structure script.
 Only you'll find it isn't as convenient as what is provided here.

-I have added tests to make sure the Fasta2Structure-cli gives the same result as running the GUI-based (Tkinter) `Fasta2Structure.py` presently available at https://github.com/AdamBessa/Fasta2Structure.
+I have added a series of extensive tests to make sure the Fasta2Structure-cli gives the same result as running the GUI-based (Tkinter) `Fasta2Structure.py` presently available at https://github.com/AdamBessa/Fasta2Structure.

 #### Background (from original source repo by Adam Bessa)